Hrit99/Hrit99/README.md

 Hi, I am Hritik Pihal.
-I have been an enthusiast for developing softwares.
-For the initiation of my journey I started learning websites and Applications developement.
-Now I am up for learning Machine Learning and deep learning stuff.
+I am a software engineer and I am passionate to solve social problems using my tech skills to uplift the living standards of unfortunate people.
+I like to design eﬃcient systems and code to enhance software performance.
 Full of excitement....on my way.